Spin-Off (American game show)

 Spin-Off is an American game show created and produced by Nick Nicholson and E. Roger Muir for CBS in 1975 that was based on the dice game Yahtzee.
 The series was hosted by Jim Lange and announced by Johnny Jacobs.
-The show replaced The Joker's Wild on CBS' daytime schedule and debuted on June 16, 1975, but was cancelled after 12 weeks on September 5, 1975.
+The show replaced The Joker's Wild on CBS' daytime schedule and debuted on June 16, 1975, but was cancelled after twelve weeks on September 5, 1975, being replaced the following Monday by Give-n-Take, which was also hosted by Lange.
 Spin-Off originated in Studios 31, 33 and 41 at Television City in Hollywood, California.

 The theme song was remixed in another Nicholson-Muir game show Super Pay Cards.

 Gameplay

 Two couples competed, one of which were the returning champions.
 Behind each couple was a set of five "spinners" — rapidly changing eggcrate displays that flashed numbers from 1 to 6 at the rate of 17 digits per second.
 The couples competed for control of the spinners in order to build the best possible hand of five numbers, similar to the dice game Yahtzee.

 The host asked a toss-up question open to all four players.
 A correct buzz-in answer by a couple awarded them control of their spinners, while a miss gave control to the opponents.
 The couple in control pressed one button to start their spinners, then stopped one at a time by pressing a separate button for that spinner.
 The couple could either keep the hand they had spun or try to win control on a new toss-up.
 If they succeeded, they could re-spin some or all of the previous digits in the hope of improving their hand.

 After one couple either took a total of three spins or chose to keep their hand, the opponents were given one more spin to form a better hand.
 The couple with the higher hand won money as shown below.